Chinatown, Honolulu: Bubonic Plague (1899–1900)

-Yersinia pestis in Hawaii

-Yersinia pestis, the bacterium that causes bubonic plague, is transmitted by the oriental rat flea and has been historically propagated along various trade routes to the west from China.
-Although the original introduction of the oriental rat flea to Hawaii is unknown, one historical incident may mark this important event.
-In 1899, the Nippon Maru anchored in Honolulu Harbor en route to San Francisco, and reported the death of a Chinese passenger.
-After inspection, the ship had been confined to Quarantine Island, better known today as Sand Island.
-After a week-long stay there, the ship had been cleared to travel on to San Francisco.
-According to one record, due diligence was executed on the part of the Board of Health with respect to the passengers and goods, though little attention was paid to the chance of rats escaping and going ashore.
-This is because it was not yet widely known that the rodents were the carriers of the flea vector that transmits Yersinia pestis.

 Great Honolulu Chinatown Fire of 1900

-The bubonic plague was introduced into Honolulu on October 20, 1899, by an offloaded shipment of rice from the America Maru, which had also been carrying rats.
-At that time, Chinese immigration to Hawaii had resulted in crowded residences in Chinatown with poor living conditions and sewage disposal.
-Plague infected 11 people.
+The bubonic plague arrived in Honolulu on October 20, 1899, by a shipment of rice from a boat called the America Maru, which had also been carrying rats. an influx of Chinese immigration to Hawaii had resulted in crowded residences, poor living conditions and improper sewage disposal in Honolulu's Chinatown.

 The Board of Health responded by incinerating garbage, renovating the sewer system, putting Chinatown under quarantine, and most of all burning affected buildings.
 Forty-one fires were set in total, and on January 20, 1900, winds picked up one fire and spread it to other buildings.
-The fire burned out of control for seventeen days and scorched 38 acre of Honolulu.
+The fire burned out of control for seventeen days and scorched 38 acre of Honolulu, devastating the Chinese community.
+There were no deaths, but many people (of various ethnicities) were displaced with their livelihoods destroyed.

 There were another 31 controlled burns after the incident.
-The 7,000 residents rendered homeless were housed in detention camps to maintain the quarantine until April 30.
-White residents who had gathered to watch the fire also helped escort the victims to refugee camps, using baseball bats and pick handles to ensure compliance.
-A total of 40 people died of the plague.
+The refugees of the fire were now considered homeless and rounded up and moved to quarantine camps until April 30.
+White residents who had gathered to watch the fire escorted the victims to refugee camps by force, using baseball bats and pick handles to ensure compliance.